Book title: The Test of My Life

-The Test of My Life, is one of my favourite book, that made me smile, laugh, and cry.
+The Test of My Life is one of my favourite books, that made me smile, laugh, and cry.
 It’s pure inspiration.
 It doesn’t matter if you’re a cricket fan or not, this book is a must-read, a worth-read.

 While talking about Yuvi, nobody can forget his 6 sixes in an over against Stuart Broad of England during T20 World Cup 2007.
 That was also the match where he scored the fastest 50 in T20 (12 balls).

 He continued his form in the next game and scored 70 off just 30 against Australia, and hit the longest six of the tournament in on a Bret Lee ball (119 m).